 The two French groups were evenly split in terms of ability and numbers.
 At the outset, there was enough disruptive behaviour from a few minority students, to impact the flow of the lessons and the concentration of others.
-As a two tier examination and to prevent the loss in learning time, the lessons were structure from the middle, differentiating outwards rather than top down.
+As a two-tier examination and to prevent the loss in learning time, the lessons were the structure from the middle, differentiating outwards rather than top-down.

 I co-developed assessment criteria for coursework of the new GCSE’s in Craft (renamed) and Food and Nutrition with the Head of Technology and latterly with the second in department.

 I influenced the types of materials being used in resistant materials as this was limiting upper ability students, and potentially the calibre and gender of pupils who were opting for GCSE courses.
 With the introduction of new equipment, this expanded the opportunities for students.